Trees and hedgerows: quick reference for businesses

 Before removing any hedgerow on agricultural land, common land, or land used for keeping horses, check whether you need to submit a notice.
 Even where an exemption applies, you should consider whether the hedgerow may qualify as an important hedgerow that the local planning authority would seek to protect.

 The Hedgerows Regulations set out specific criteria for classifying a hedgerow as important.
-If a hedgerow meets any of these criteria, the local planning authority is more likely to issue a hedgerow retention notice preventing its removal.
+If a hedgerow qualifies, the local planning authority is more likely to issue a hedgerow retention notice preventing its removal.

 The local planning authority assesses these criteria when it receives your removal notice.
-If the hedgerow qualifies as important, the authority can issue a retention notice preventing removal.
+If the hedgerow is at least 30 years old and qualifies under one of the criteria, the authority can issue a retention notice preventing removal.
 If you are unsure whether your hedgerow meets these tests, consider commissioning a hedgerow survey from a qualified ecologist before submitting your notice.

 The hedgerow removal notice process gives the local planning authority time to assess the hedgerow and decide whether it should be retained.
 You must follow this process before beginning any removal work.